tawawa/auth0-custom-db-testharness/README.md

 * `url`: sandbox container url - 'https://sandbox.it.auth0.com' for public cloud
 * `token`: the webtask token.
 You can get your webtask token from [your auth0 dashboard](https://manage.auth0.com/#/account/webtasks).

 That is it!
-You should be up and running in under 15 minutes with an easy way to execute and test your Rules against a webtask sandbox environment.
+You should be up and running in under 15 minutes with an easy way to execute and test your Auth0 Custom DB Scripts against a webtask sandbox environment.

 ## Special Warning

-It is possible that if one Rule fails due to malformed Script content, it could bring down the Webtask Container for a short period of time, affecting any other webtasks deployed in the same container.
+It is possible that if one Custom DB Script fails due to malformed (script) content, it could bring down the Webtask Container for a short period of time, affecting any other webtasks deployed in the same container.
 For this reason, usage of this library against a PRODUCTION webtask environment is strongly discouraged.
 This is meant to be a library for testing against DEV / TEST / STG envs. only!!!

 ## What is Auth0?